k-ai-Documentation/kai-instance-api-sdk-js/README.md

   > limit: 'number of content to return'

   > offset: 'number of content to skip before starting to collect the result set'
-- checkPendingJob : Check if instance has job in progress and its status
+- checkPendingJob : Get the information about your instance background jobs in progress.

+    Available values :

+    "Indexation in progress" , "Partial indexation in progress" , "Recovery indexation in progress" : An indexation of new or updated documents is pending.

+    "Loading Audit" : "Audit of the indexed documents is pending.

 For example: